Vehrik/FarOut/Characters/1-Core_Stats.md

     stats wisely, there are plenty of items/environmental hazards that impart a "minimum requirement" for a certain Core.

-    You can't (or at least shouldn't) be amazing at everything.
+    You can't be amazing at everything.
 Often times, achieving a higher Core Value means making sacrifices, sometimes that could literally be an arm and a leg.
+In a society where all but the most destitute and far-flung have been genetically engineered so they are at the peak of what the human physiology is capable of, the only way to gain meaningul advantanges is to specialize.

-    Below each Stat is described for what it represents.
+    Below each Stat is described for what facets of a creature it represents.
     These descriptions are not meant to be exhaustive, and with clever role-playing you can 'force' your GM to allow you to utilize a Core for something it wouldn't normally be used for.

 BRAWN
 -----